-- Filters and sorting (swatched, tick boxes, ability to select multiple filters at ones as well as their looks and the ease of set-up)
+Filters and sorting (swatches, tick boxes, ability to select multiple filters at once as well as their looks and the ease of set-up)

-- Any specific requirements dictated by your products, such showing dimensions of the garment on the product page or displaying information about the coffee flavours on the collection page.
+Any specific requirements dictated by your products, such as showing the dimensions of the garment on the product page or displaying information about the coffee flavours on the collection page.

 The use of whitespace is one of the best ways to make your site look clean and spacious.
 Whitespace can be used to separate sections of your site, creating a clear visual hierarchy, while still keeping everything in sight.

 To do this effectively, ensure there is enough room between text blocks when designing templates and check that the amount of whitespace on each page is consistent throughout.
 This will help create a visually balanced experience for users, which makes it easier for them to navigate around your site.

 3. Use a grid system for a clear visual hierarchy

 Grid systems are an important element of design that helps to create consistency and visual hierarchy, while also helping to unify your brand.